 For the fiscal year ended September 30, 2012, revenue from satellite applications decreased approximately 9% from the prior year.
 The decrease was primarily driven by lower volume sales of space solar cell CIC products.
-Sales of our satellite solar cells and CICs products represents the largest percentage of our total photovoltaics-related revenue.
-Historically, our Photovoltaics revenue has fluctuated significantly due to timing of program completions and product shipments of major orders.
+Sales of our satellite solar cells, CICs and panel products represent the largest percentage of our total photovoltaics-related revenue.
 Revenue from our terrestrial-related products was not significant as a percentage of total photovoltaics-related revenue.

-Our Photovoltaics segment accounted for 41%, 37% and 36% of our consolidated revenue for the fiscal years ended September 30, 2012, 2011 and 2010, respectively.
+Our Photovoltaics segment accounted for 42%, 41% and 37% of our consolidated revenue for the fiscal years ended September 30, 2013, 2012 and 2011, respectively.